Donor-Selected Foundation Scholarships

 ** Non-Florida Residents include out-of-state students and international students.
 Review Valencia's Information for Residency Classification.

 Note: Most scholarships offered through the Valencia Foundation require a student to demonstrate need by completing the Free Application for Federal Student Aid (FAFSA).
-Valencia encourages all students to complete the FAFSA early each year and has a priority deadline of March 15th for the upcoming academic year.
+Valencia encourages all students to complete the FAFSA early each year by the priority deadline for the upcoming academic year.

 Although Valencia’s tuition is very affordable, many of our students still face financial challenges that keep them out of college: